A Guide to Building Your Self-Pour Restaurant/Bar Brand 101

 Glassware presents a great branding opportunity for any bar or restaurant as it allows your logo (and messaging) to become part of everyone’s experience pretty much throughout the entire visit.
-If done well, sometimes it also becomes a part of social media posts in so-called user-generated content (your customers take photos of your establishment and brand and post it on their social media pages).
+If done well, sometimes it also becomes a part of social media posts in so-called user-generated content (your customers take photos of your establishment and brand and post them on their social media pages).
 User-generated content is very powerful as it leads to your location getting more exposure online in front of the right audience, which is great as you always want to promote it.

 Branded Promotional Items